How to Choose a Hybrid Bike? [Beginner’s Guide]

 Hybrid Bike Types

 There are several types of hybrid bikes.
-Every type is suitable for different use.
-How to find out which one is the best for you?
+Each type is suitable for different uses.
+How can you find out which one is the best for you?
 Ask yourself the following questions:

-- On what surface do you want to ride?
+• What surface do you want to ride on?

 Let me give you an example.
-If you decide to take family trips to your countryside, a cruiser bike probably won’t be the best option.
+If you decide to take family trips to the countryside, a cruiser bike probably won’t be the best option.

-If you have a very limited budget ($500), it may also be difficult to find a roadworthy trekking bike because they tend to be more expensive.
+If you have a very limited budget ($500), finding a roadworthy trekking bike may also be difficult because it tends to be more expensive.

 But don’t worry.
 I will guide you through the hybrid bike types and their benefits below.

-NOTE: Please, remember that the naming of hybrid bikes may vary from store to store.
-The hybrid bike naming is not unified.
+NOTE: Please remember that the names of hybrid bikes may vary from store to store.
+The terminology for hybrid bikes is not standardized.

 Trekking Bikes

 Trekking bikes are also sometimes called fitness bikes.
-They are specific for their flat handlebars and more aggressive geometry (compared to other types of hybrid bikes) that allows you to ride in a faster, more aerodynamic position.
+They are characterized by their flat handlebars and more aggressive geometry (compared to other types of hybrid bikes) that allows you to ride on a faster, more aerodynamic position.

 The geometry of trekking bikes may vary depending on their type and the manufacturer.
 Based on my market research, I identified 3 basic types of trekking bikes:

-- Trekking bikes with more relaxed, upright geometry suitable for family trips.
+• Trekking bikes with more relaxed, upright geometry are suitable for family trips.
 These bikes usually feature wider tires that allow you to ride on rougher surfaces (light gravel, dirt & forest roads, etc.).
 Thanks to their relaxed geometry, they are comfortable for longer trips.

-- Trekking bikes form a compromise between the above-mentioned two categories.
+• Trekking bikes offer a compromise between the above-mentioned two categories.
 They are very versatile and suitable for various terrains depending on the tire width used (the wider the tires, the better for rough terrains).
-They are ideal for people who want to ride on paved surfaces as well as on terrain.
+They are ideal for people who want to ride on paved surfaces as well as off-road.

 Commuter Bikes